 I said this for years before having kids.
-But you know what they say, the very best parents with all the answers are the ones that don’t actually have kids.
-This has proven to be true many times over the years.
+But you know what they say, the very best parents with all the answers are the ones that don’t have kids.
+Unfortunately, this has proven to be true many times over the years.

-What I saw mostly in high school and in college was a lot of burn out.
-Players that didn’t want to play baseball anymore but were forced into it by parents.
-There’s no doubt, burn out is real.
-How many people have you known that got a job in something they were passionate about only to see that passion burn out?
+What I mainly saw in high school and college baseball was a lot of burnout.
+Players that didn’t want to play baseball anymore were forced into it by their parents.
+There’s no doubt burnout is real.
+But, how many people have you known got a job in something they were passionate about only to see that passion burn out?

 So, knowing this, why in the world would I still sign my kid up for a club baseball team?
 Like anything as parents, our views evolve as we go.
 I believe that’s what defines good parenting.
-It’s quite easy to have views when you don’t have kids or they are young, but as you grow and evolve as a parent so do your views.
+It’s pretty easy to have opinions when you don’t have kids or are young, but as you grow and evolve as a parent, so do your views.

 Right now, I believe that paying a lot of money to get my kid on a travel baseball team is the right decision for our family.
-Maybe I’ll be wrong.
+But maybe I’ll be wrong.
 Time will tell.
 Below are additional thoughts on why we’re excited to start this journey with him.

 What is Club Baseball?

-Youth baseball has changed so much since I was a kid.
-Back in the day you could find a competitive recreational league right around the corner from your house.
+Youth baseball in the United States has changed so much since I was a kid.
+Back in the day, you could play competitive recreational league baseball right around the corner from your house.
 That isn’t the case anymore.
-Slowly over the years more club baseball teams have popped up.
+Slowly over the years, more club baseball teams have popped up.

-Club baseball teams are organizations that generally have a dozen or two teams at various age brackets, usually starting at 8u and going all the way up to 18u or 19u.
+Club baseball teams generally have a dozen or two units at various age brackets, usually starting at 8u and going all the way up to 18u or 19u.
 Many club baseball teams focus heavily on tournament play and travel.
 Club baseball teams are more selective about their players, often holding tryouts to fill out a roster.

 The costs for club baseball teams can be much higher than $700.
-I’ve heard of some teams charging $3,000 to $5,000 for a summer.
-Especially as kids get older and start traveling more.
-The high fees are often the result of frequent practices during the off-season, which have to be held indoors.
+I’ve heard of some teams charging $3,000 to $5,000 for a summer, especially as kids get older and start traveling more.
+The high fees are often the result of frequent practices during the off-season, which are held indoors.
 Some programs also have paid coaches or trainers.

 The Ugly Side of Club Baseball

-To me, the biggest downside to club baseball is that it prices lower income families out of the game.
-If their kid is talented at a young age they can quickly lose ground on others since they are not getting the same level of training, coaching, and competition.
+The biggest downside to club baseball is that it prices lower-income families out of the game.
+In addition, if their kid is talented at a young age, they can quickly lose ground on others since they are not getting the same level of training, coaching, and competition.
 Raw talent can win out in the end, but it’s getting harder to keep up.

 Finally, the other big downside of club baseball can be the number of games played during the spring, summer, and fall.
 There are some 10-year-old teams out there playing 100 games a year.
 That is completely insane.
-Kids will either burn out mentally or breakdown physically playing that much baseball when younger.
+Kids will either burn out mentally or break down physically playing that amount of baseball when younger.

-Thankfully I believe we’ve found a club that will be reasonable on cost, isn’t in it for the money, and will play a more balanced schedule.
-His team plans to play in a league (12-14 games) and then about three tournaments.
+Thankfully I believe we’ve found a club that will be reasonable on cost, isn’t in it for the money and will play a more balanced schedule.
+His team plans to play in a league (12-14 games) and then three tournaments.

 Why We Signed Him Up For a Club Baseball Team Anyway

 However, let’s not get ahead of ourselves too much.
-He’s 7-years-old going on 8 and who knows where life will take him when it comes to sports.
+My son is 7-years-old going on eight, and who knows where life will take him when it comes to sports.

-Ultimately, the reason we signed him up for an expensive club baseball team is because he really loves to play baseball.
+Ultimately, we signed him up for an expensive club baseball team because he loves to play baseball.
 Simple as that.

-Since he was three or four years old he has wanted to play baseball ALL THE TIME.
-When I mentioned the idea of having to practice with a club team twice a week over the winter his eyes lit up with excitement.
+Since he was three or four years old, he has wanted to play baseball ALL THE TIME.
+So when I mentioned the idea of having to practice with a club team twice a week over the winter, his eyes lit up with excitement.
 As parents, I think it’s important to lean into our kids’ healthy habits.
 A passion sparked in a game like baseball can carry over into other areas of life.

-I believe it’s important to keep your kids active.
-A lot of kids get in trouble during that time after school and before dinner.
+I believe it’s essential to keep your kids active.
+Many kids get in trouble during that time after school and before dinner.
 Many other kids spend that time sitting in front of a screen for hours at a time.
 I’d argue that getting your kids involved in activities is more important than ever.